-- Never leave children alone in a vehicle, or with access to an unlocked vehicle.
-Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
+- Never leave children alone in a vehicle, or with access to an unlocked vehicle. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
-A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the shift lever.

-Do not leave the key fob in or near the vehicle, or in a location accessible to children, and do not leave a vehicle equipped with Keyless Enter-N-GoTM in the ACC or ON/RUN position.
+Children should be warned not to touch the parking brake, brake pedal or the gear selector. - Do not leave the Key Fob in or near the vehicle, or in a location accessible to children, and do not leave the ignition of a vehicle equipped with Keyless Enter-N-Go TM in the ACC or ON/RUN mode.
 A child could operate power windows, other controls, or move the vehicle.